Mazda CX-5 (2012-2017) review

 The Mazda CX-5 is a good-looking, reliable crossover that's solidly built, reasonably efficient and fun to drive

-Essentially, the CX-5 replaced the short-lived Mazda CX-7 - an SUV that was gorgeous to look at and great to drive, but hamstrung for much of its life by the lack of a competitive diesel engine.
-Few buyers wanted a tall family 4x4 with a turbocharged 2.3-litre petrol engine, and by the time a diesel unit was introduced, the car was feeling its age and newer and more efficient rivals proved more attractive to buyers.
+Essentially, the CX-5 replaced the short-lived Mazda CX-7.
+Though popular in other countries, the CX-7 never took off here in the UK - it was gorgeous to look it and great to drive, but stuck with a thirsty 2.3-litre turbocharged petrol engine for much of its life.
+By the time a diesel variant was produced, the car was feeling its age and newer and more efficient rivals proved more attractive to buyers.

 So the driving force behind the CX-5 was a determination not to make the same mistake twice, and this explains why Mazda went to so much trouble, with so much new technology, to get it right.